An overview of Koopman-based control: From error bounds to closed-loop guarantees: Koopman operator

 \subsection{Delay embeddings, reprojections, and PDEs}

-While prediction in the lifted space is attractive due to linear dynamics, data is typically only available from observables corresponding to (components of) the output~$y = h(x)$.
+While prediction in the lifted space is appealing due to linear dynamics, data is typically only available from observables corresponding to (components of) the output~$y = h(x)$.
 The output can either represent sensor measurements in real-world applications or other physically meaningful functions.
 This observation might severely restrict the freedom w.r.t.\ the choice of the dictionary~$\Psi$ and, thus, complicate the construction of, e.g., Koopman-invariant subspaces or even the applicability of EDMD.
-A potential remedy is the use of delay coordinates corresponding to measurement sequences as first proposed in~\cite{mezic:banaszuk:2004} and~\cite{susuki2015prony,arbabi:mezic:2017b} for the required changes in DMD.
-Then, results on delay embeddings using Takens' theorem~\citep{noakes1991takens}, see, e.g.,~\cite{robinson2005topological}, were invoked for the theoretical analysis, and we refer to~\cite{mezic:2022,koltai2024koopman} for an extension of the error analysis. \cite{kamb2020time} successfully incorporated delay embeddings, which led to the Hankel (Alternative) View of Koopman (HVOK/HAVOK).
-This approach was further elaborated in~\cite{pan2020structure} and produced convincing results, e.g., in flow prediction~\citep{yuan2021flow}.
-Notably, follow-up work encompasses the latent EDMD framework~\citep{ouala2023extending} and uses, in addition, deep delay autoencoders in~\cite{bakarji2023discovering}; see also~\cite{peitz:harder:nueske:philipp:schaller:worthmann:2025} for first results pointing to PDEs and~\cite{otto:peitz:rowley:2024} for an extension to control.
+A potential remedy is the use of delay coordinates corresponding to measurement sequences as first proposed in~\citet{mezic:banaszuk:2004} and we refer to~\citet{susuki:mezic:2015,arbabi:mezic:2017b} for the required changes in DMD.
+Then, results on delay embeddings using Takens' theorem~\citep{noakes:1991} have been invoked, e.g., in~\citet{robinson:2005}, for the theoretical analysis, and we refer to~\citet{mezic:2022,koltai:kunde:2024} for an extension of the error analysis. \citet{kamb:kaiser:brunton:kutz:2020} have successfully incorporated delay embeddings, leading to the Hankel (Alternative) View of Koopman (HVOK/HAVOK).
+This approach has been further studied in~\citet{pan:duraisamy:2020} and it has produced convincing results, e.g., in flow prediction~\citep{yuan:zhou:zhou:wen:liu:2021}.
+Notably, follow-up work encompasses the latent EDMD framework~\citep{ouala:chapron:collard:gaultier:fablet:2023} and uses, in addition, deep delay autoencoders in~\citet{bakarji:champion:kutz:brunton:2023}; see also~\citet{peitz:harder:nueske:philipp:schaller:worthmann:2025} for first results pointing to PDEs and~\citet{otto:peitz:rowley:2024} for an extension to control.